View on GitHub

 | []= | set, put | `map[s] = v` <=> `map.put(s,v)`, `lst[i] = v` <=> `lst.set(i,v)`

-BigInteger a = 1 translates to BigInteger a = BigInteger.valueOf(1)
+BigInteger a = 1 is transformed to BigInteger a = BigInteger.valueOf(1)

 These methods exists in many java classes (example: BigInteger, BigDecimal) so you can use operators on them "out of the box".
 Or you can add these methods to your classes to use OO (see examples/Vector.java).